The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Model parameters

+The prior distributions on the parameters are defined in Table~\ref{tab:mcmcparameters}.
+For the eccentricity, we first ran the simulation with a looser prior (beta distribution with $\alpha=1$ and $\beta=4$).
+Each MCMC sample was taken as an initial condition for the system.
+Its evolution was integrated 1 kyr in the future using the 15-th order N-body integrator IAS15~\citep{Rein2015}, from the package REBOUND~\citep{Rein2012}.
+General relativity was included via REBOUNDx, using the model of~\citet{Anderson1975}.
+We considered the system to be unstable if any two planets have an encounter below their mutual Hill radius.
+From the 36782 original samples, around 1700 passed the stability test.

+To increase the number of effective samples and obtain reliable 3$\sigma$ intervals, we reran the MCMC.
+We redefined the prior on eccentricity for each planet $i$ with a beta distribution such that $\alpha_i=1$ and $\beta_i$ is such that the variance of the prior is equal to the variance of the empirical distribution of the eccentricities of the points that survived the integration.
+We note that $\lambda_0$ is the mean longitude at the reference epoch 57500.
+For planet $b$, the prior $T_c$ was set in accordance with TESS data.

-The prior distributions on the parameters are defined in table~\ref{tab:mcmcparameters}. $\lambda_0$ is the mean longitude at the reference epoch 57500.
-The convergence is checked by computing the number of effective samples in each parameter chain as in~\cite{delisle2018}.
+The convergence was checked by computing the number of effective samples in each parameter chain as in~\cite{delisle2018}.
 We find that each chain has at least 18,000 effective samples, which indicates convergence of the chain.
-To compute the uncertainties on the $m sin i $ we assume a stellar mass of $1.08 \pm 0.1 M_\odot $.
+To compute the uncertainties on values of $m sin i $, we took the uncertainties on the stellar mass into account and generated independent samples of Gaussian distributions with a mean and standard deviation of 1.08 and 0.1 $M_\odot $, which is in accordance with~\cite{chandler2016}.